nasa/WellClear/README.md

 ### License

 The code in this repository is released under NASA's Open Source Agreement.
-See the file NOSA.pdf in the directories Matlab, Java, and C++.
+See the file LICENSE.pdf in Matlab and the directory LICENSE in DAIDALUS.

 ### Contact

 Cesar A. Munoz (cesar.a.munoz@nasa.gov), NASA Langley Research Center

 ## Logo
 The DAIDALUS logo was designed by